PlasmaHH/vdb/ASM.md

 Additionally `vdb-asm-colors-jumps` is a semicolon separated list of colours to use for the jump tree view.

 If you set the addr colour to `None` (default) it will use the standard pointer colouring.
+If you have `vdb-asm-next-mark-pointer` set then the address at the marker is written in the marker colour.
-If you set the mnemonic colouring to `None` (default) it will use a list of regexes to check for which colour to chose for which mnemonic.
+If you set the mnemonic
+colouring to `None` (default) it will use a list of regexes to check for which colour to chose for which mnemonic.
 Same for the prefix.